IRNAS/irnas.github.io/_posts/2015-04-16-good-eough-cnc-intro.md

 ---
 {% include JB/setup %}

 Constructing machines and physical systems is always challenging.
 Industry in vast majority aims to use highest precision and reliability machines, to be capable of producing even the most complicated parts designers come up with.
-We are flipping such approach on it head, trading precision of manufacturing tools for simplicity and low cost of their construction, to reduce the entry barrier for using them in any environment.
+We are flipping such approach on its head, trading precision of manufacturing tools for simplicity and low cost of their construction, to reduce the entry barrier for using them in any environment.
 We put brain power into figuring out how to make things work even if all assembly parts are imprecise.

 To support the development of wireless optical system [KORUZA](http://koruza.net) and construction of its enclosures, we have set to construct a simple and effective good-enough CNC machine that can be used with a mill or plasma cutter.
 Our main guidelines are simplicity and minimal entry barrier to construction which is well aligned in philosophy with [Open source ecology](http://opensourceecology.org/).